philippemezzadri/frisquet-esphome/README.md

 The actual value sent to the Output component is: `RESULT`= `SETPOINT` / 100

 `output_factor` and `output_offset` are defined in the Climate `output_parameters`.
-The following values seem to work well on Frisquet Hydromotix and Hydroconfort boilers:
+The following values seem to work well on Frisquet Hydromotrix and Hydroconfort boilers:

 ```yaml
 output_parameters: